 - In a large saucepan or a fondue pot, combine beer or beef broth and minced garlic.
 I like to use Guinness for its wonderful stout flavor.

 - Bring to a boil.
-Turn heat down to low and add cheddar cheese, a small amount at a time.
+Turn the heat down to low and add cheddar cheese, a small amount at a time.
 Stir constantly and let each portion melt before adding another small amount of cheese.
-Continue the mixture is silky smooth and completely melted.
-Note: You can either toss shredded cheese in cornstarch before adding to beer mixture or wait until after cheese is melted.
+Continue until the mixture is silky smooth and completely melted.
+Note: You can either toss shredded cheese in cornstarch before adding beer to the mixture or wait until after the cheese is melted.

 - If you didn’t toss the cheese in cornstarch, whisk it in now and let mixture simmer for 3-5 minutes until thickened.